General State of the Market

 Directors owe general duties of loyalty, information and protection to company affiliates and subsidiaries.

-Directors are liable, vis-à-vis owners/shareholders, both directly for personal damages caused to shareholders and for damages resulting from the deterioration of the company’s value emerging from acts or omissions carried out while in office.
-The direct liability of directors, vis-à-vis owners/shareholders, is seldom applied.
+Directors are liable vis-à-vis owners/shareholders both for damages caused to shareholders and for damages resulting from the deterioration of the company’s value emerging from acts or omissions carried out while in office.
+The direct liability of directors vis-à-vis owners/shareholders is seldom applied.

-In insolvency proceedings, the conduct of the debtor’s directors (over the previous three years) will be assessed to determine whether they have wilfully, or with serious misconduct, created or contributed to the insolvency or to its deepening.
-In this case, the directors may, inter alia, be prohibited from managing third party assets and from engaging in commercial activities or holding positions on the boards of companies and similar entities for two to ten years.
+In insolvency proceedings, the conduct of the debtor’s directors (over the previous three years of the opening of the insolvency proceeding) will be assessed to determine whether they have wilfully, or with serious misconduct, created or contributed to the insolvency or to its deepening.
+In this case, the directors may, inter alia, be prohibited from managing third-party assets and from engaging in commercial activities or holding positions on the boards of companies and similar entities for two to ten years.

 Criminal sanctions may also apply in special circumstances of gross negligence, wilful conduct or fraud.